iyulaev/tacotime/README.md

 Coffee cup background for menus: Property of Filippo, http://www.flickr.com/people/fdiotalevi/ Microwave, sandwich, speakers, trashcan, and some other artwork taken from WP Clipart (http://www.wpclipart.com/).
 Support public domain art!

-All software code, including XML, is (c) 2012 Coffeecats.
+All software code, including XML, is (c) 2012 Coffee Cats Games.
 Released under BSD License:

-Copyright (c) 2012, Coffeecats
+Copyright (c) 2012, Coffee Cats Games.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without